Real Estate Agent Litigation Lawyers

 Broker and Agent Liability

-If real estate brokers or agent fail to meet any of the above standards, they will be liable for compensatory damages equal to or greater than what the principal sustains because of this negligence.
-These damages commonly include difference in price from fair market value, or the costs of repairs that the agent knew or ought to have known about but did not disclose to their client, the commissions paid to the agent, or in some situations the entire purchase price of the property.
+If a real estate broker or agent fails to meet any of the above standards, they will be liable for compensatory damages equal to or greater than what the principal sustains because of this negligence.
+These damages commonly include differences in price from fair market value, or the costs of repairs that the agent knew or ought to have known about but did not disclose to their client, the commissions paid to the agent, or in some situations the entire purchase price of the property.

 Real Estate Broker and Agent Commission Disputes